sparkflows/sparkflows-docs/docs/installation/installation/windows-tgz/prerequisites-install.rst

 Verify Installation of Java
 ====================

-* To verify if the installation is successful, from the command prompt, type the command:
-  **java -version**.
-If the installation was successful, it will display the version of JDK that has been installed, as shown below:
+* To verify that the installation was successful, open the Command Prompt and type the command: **java -version**.
+If the installation was successful, the version of the installed JDK will be displayed, as shown below:

   .. figure:: ../../../_assets/installation/java_version.png
    :alt: Installations